Rashid-Rcp/Trade-Track/README.md

-## Trade Track  ( Basic Concept )
+## Trade Track
-Simple basic web application for managing your sharemarket swing trades for better fund management
+A web application for managing your sharemarket swing trades for better fund management